-Guardianship organisations which have adopted the AEGIS Covid-19 Safe Charter confirm that they will comply with government and Public Health England guidance and support the return of international students to the UK.
+This Charter serves to advise schools and overseas parents on the response from AEGIS and our member guardianship organisations to the Covid-19 pandemic.
+Guardianship organisations which have adopted the AEGIS Covid-19 Safe Charter confirm that they will comply with government and Public Health guidance whilst supporting international students in the UK.

-AEGIS guardians’ commitment to helping students return safely to UK boarding schools
+AEGIS guardians’ commitment to supporting international students

-Coordination of Flights and UK Travel
+Coordination of flights to the UK

 Guardians will ensure students also travel with the standard Permission to Travel Letter, as per Appendix 11 of the AEGIS Inspection Handbook & Quality Standards.